RahXephon: Pluralitas Concentio

+RahXephon: Pluralitas Concentio (ラーゼフォン 多元変奏曲, Rāzefon: Tagen Hensōkyoku) is a 2003 Japanese mecha anime film directed by Yutaka Izubuchi and Tomoki Kyoda which was produced by studio Bones.
+It is a movie adaptation of the 2002 anime television series RahXephon, retelling the story of the series with new animation and plot elements.
+It was theatrically released in Japan on 19 April 2003.
+The film received mixed reviews, with reviewers recommending it to fans of the anime but criticizing it as inaccessible to newcomers.

 Plot

 Ayato Kamina and his classmate Reika Mishima are in middle school and are a young couple, still dealing with some awkwardness.
 However, the sudden appearance of visitors from an alternate dimension, the "Mu", tears the two apart.
 All of Tokyo is enveloped in the giant hemispherical Absolute Barrier, which looks very similar to Jupiter, and they become separated into the world inside and the world outside.

 Three years later, Ayato, who was left inside, has become a high school student.
 He has been taught that the world outside has been obliterated and feels as though his memories of Reika are a distant vision.
 But one day, invaders from outside attack, and Tokyo is engulfed in the fires of war.
 And as Ayato runs about in confusion, a woman appears before him.
 The woman says her name is Haruka Shitow and tries to take Ayato outside the Absolute Barrier, saying, "I'll tell you the truth."

 The truth is, her identity is his former girlfriend, Haruka Mishima.
 But now, she is 12 years his senior...The power of the Absolute Barrier had delayed the advancement of time inside.
 That was something Ayato's mother, Maya Kamina, had plotted solely for the purpose of his awakening.
 Maya was in fact the leader of the Mu.
 And as Ayato was the tuner of time, who held the fate of the world in his hands...a person who had the ability to reform the world that had been torn apart into the Mu and Earth.

 Ayato awakens during his escape with Haruka.
 He is drawn to the giant in the image of a God, "RahXephon", and ends up aboard it.
 After the RahXephon destroys the Mu super-weapon, "Dolem", it escapes Tokyo with Haruka.
 Having the Mu's Dolem with the RahXephon.
 Haruka can only support Ayato in his battles, not even being able to bring herself to tell him who she is.

 There was an even more cruel fate awaiting the two.
 When Ayato achieves true awakening and become one with the RahXephon, the world stands upon the brink of destruction.
 In order to prevent this from happening, Haruka must kill Ayato, whom she has finally found once again.
 Will Haruka be able to tell him how she feels and save Ayato and the world?